brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   return torchvision.models.resnet18(num_classes=num_classes)
 ```

-As a warning, pre-existing models do not define activation checkpointing layers and pipelining layers that are required to activate these two features, as we will detail later.
+As a relevant remark, pre-existing models do not define activation checkpointing layers and pipelining layers that are required to activate these two features (discuss later).

-As an alternative model, if you want to test the response of the DeepSpeed scaling to models of different widths and depths, use this code for a simple DNN with layer width `W` and `L` layers:
+If we'd want instead to test the response of DeepSpeed scaling to a simple model of varying widths and depths, we'd use this code for a simple DNN with layer width `W` and `L` layers:

 ```python
 ### benchmark.py